RubySpeeders/change-log/February_2021.md

 ### Goals

-- 🍯- eat clean.
+- 🍯- eat cleaner.
 Be mindful of portions.
 Eat a fruit instead of candy when craving.
+Veggie smoothie every day.
 - 🖊- Journal - journal every day for at least 5 minutes
 - 💻- Code - Building / Learning:
   - JS 30 day Challenge